ogonz007/rshell/README.md

 ls Bugs:
 	1. ls output is not properly formatted (ie. non-alphabetical, all output in one column)
 	2. -R flag is not working
+	3. passing a file to ls will output an error message

 cp Program OverView: